MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-add-comments.md

 # Add or view comments for a report on a report server

-You can add comments to a paginated or a Power BI report on a Power BI Report Server or SQL Server Reporting Serices report server.
+You can add comments to reports, including Power BI reports, within the web portal of a report server.
 The comments live with the report, and anyone who can see the report can see the comments.

 ## Add or view comments